dotnet/msbuild/documentation/project-docs/developer-guide.md

 ./build.sh
 ```

-The build script will output a .NET Core installation to `artifacts/tmp/Debug/dotnet` that will include any local changes to the .NET Core CLI.
+The build script will output a .NET Core installation to `artifacts\bin\redist\Debug\dotnet` that will include any local changes to the .NET Core CLI.

 ## Running tests